adelinbojan96/PingPongAssembly16Bits/README.md

 # PingPongAssembly16Bits
-A game destined for one or 2 players which resembles the old ping pong application.
-Used software interrupts to generate pixels.
-I used masm for this project.
+A game designed for one or two players, resembling the old ping pong application.
+It utilized software interrupts to generate pixels and was compiled using MASM.

 # Description
 The game works by detecting a collision.
 Whenever the ball touches a paddle, its velocity changes the direction.
 When a left or a right wall is hit,